-Bay Mills Community College (BMCC) is developing a series of instructional videos and audio-visual teaching tools for Anishinaabemowin learners in the form of interviews between an instructor and a student.
-Once the interviews are completed, handouts and other written materials will be developed for use alongside these videos for high school learners and teachers.
-Additionally, the Boys and Girls Club of Bay Mills will working alongside the BMCC Nishnaabemwin Pane Language Immersion Program to develop a coloring book for young learners.
+Bay Mills Community College (BMCC) developed a series of instructional videos and audio-visual teaching tools for Anishinaabemowin learners in the form of interviews between an instructor and a student.
+Once the interviews were completed, handouts and other written materials were developed for use alongside these videos for high school learners and teachers.
+Additionally, the Boys and Girls Club of Bay Mills worked alongside the BMCC Nishnaabemwin Pane Language Immersion Program to develop a coloring book for young learners.

-College of St. Scholastica (CSS) is holding online language tables with an Ojibwe elder first-speaker from beginner to intermediate levels.
-CSS and Fond du Lac Tribal and Community College (FDLTCC) will also try to hold face-to-face language tables and participate in the spring Odagaaki-bines drum feast in spring 2021.
+College of St. Scholastica (CSS) held 20 online language tables with an Ojibwe elder first-speaker from beginner to intermediate levels.
+CSS and Fond du Lac Tribal and Community College (FDLTCC) also hosted the Biboon retreat, which focused on bird observation.
+Two drum feasts were also held in both October and December 2021.

-The Gaganoozh team is developing, translating, and creating audio recordings of the book “Rabbit and Bear Paws: North” by Chad Solomon that form the basis of the augmented reality puppets.
+The Gaganoozh team developed, translated, and created audio recordings of the book “Rabbit and Bear Paws: North” by Chad Solomon that form the basis of the augmented reality puppets.
 The story has been animated and transformed into an interactive video for young learners to use as a language resource.
 The app is free online and on mobile devices for general use.
 An estimated 15,000 students and teachers participated in the virtual event associated with the project.

-The Saginaw Chippewa Tribal College (SCTC) is translating children’s books and games into Anishinaabemowin as well as publishing the translations online.
-In addition to materials development, SCTC is preparing to host a four day language immersion camp in fall of 2021.
+The Saginaw Chippewa Tribal College (SCTC) translated children’s books and games into Anishinaabemowin and published the translations online.
+In addition to materials development, SCTC hosted the immersion activities at the SCIT Annual Pow-Wow on July 24, 2021.